tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 * DVFS is not supported using cpu-freq framework.
 See [here](#frequency-scaling) on how to use frequency scaling
 * Ethernet device order is defined by DT aliases.
 Linux and bootloader DT need to match
+* CPU mask 1.0 and older is not longer supported.
+No up to date firmare available from NXP.

 ## Known Issues

-* CPU mask 1.0 and older print an error when loading driver for secure enclave driver.
-Driver loads successful but the system may lack secure boot features.
 * Not all USB sticks are detected properly in U-Boot
 * Using `usb reset` in U-Boot will give a warning from Type-C port controller.
 * eth1 does not work after suspend, needs `ip link set down/up dev eth1` to be functional